abinashpun/abinashpun.github.io/_portfolio/portfolio-2-DNN.md

 # Data

-Monte Carlo simulated Raw data for SpinQUestt was used for the analysis.
+Monte Carlo simulated Raw data for SpinQuest was used for the analysis.
 Raw data contains `~200k` Drell-Yan events with $\mu^{+/-}$ particles' information.
 The structure of the input data is;

 ```
 X = [charge, station1[x, y, z], station1[x, y, z], station3[px, py, pz], station3[px, py, pz]]